-(More clumsily: $t_1 + t_2 + t_3 + t_5$ is even, $t_1 + t_2 + t_4 + t_6$ is even, and $t_2 + t_3 + t_4 + t_7$ is even.)
-The decoder then acts on the received message r = t + n (a 7-component column, where n this the noise) by the (partial) inverse map $$H \equiv (-P|\mathbb{1}{3\times 3})$$ By design, $Ht = \begin{pmatrix} 0\\0\\0 \end{pmatrix} \mod 2$ , (i.e.HG = 0) so anything that gets through is noise: the syndrome is z = Hr = Hn.
+The decoder then acts on the received message r = t + n (a 7-component column, where n is the noise) by the (partial) inverse map H. Since Ht = 0 for codewords, anything that gets through is noise: the syndrome is z = Hr = Hn.
 Since each s appears in two parity checks, the syndrome can detect two errors (and correct one).
 The receiver then reconstructs the message by finding the smallest number of errors which account for the syndrome.
-A useful mnemonic for the [7,4]-Hamming code, popularized by Led Zeppelin, appears at right.
+A useful mnemonic for the [7,4] Hamming code, popularized by Led Zeppelin, appears at right.
 The circles represent the three parity checks; each message bit, 1-4, is inside two of the circles.